brucelevis/DeadForest/README.md

 3. Paste to Classes, Resource folders.
 4. play.

+The game server has not yet been developed.

 License
 -------
 It developed as a hobby.
 Because of I helped from other open source, it licensed under the MIT License, see LICENSE for more information.